What to Know About the Women of Color Who Were Instrumental to the Women’s Liberation Movement

 While there’s not a character specifically depicting Shirley Chisholm in The Glorias, there is a character with a small role named Shirley, included by the filmmakers as an homage to the politician.
 But Chisholm’s involvement in the movement as an activist, politician and grassroots organizer is so significant that it bears inclusion here.

 In 1968, Chisholm became the first Black woman elected to the United States Congress.
 Four years later, she became the first Black woman of a major party to run for the presidential nomination.
-“Shirley Chisholm never saw her achievement as being a ‘first,’” Zinga A. Fraser, director of the Shirley Chisholm Project on Brooklyn Women’s Activism at Brooklyn College, tells TIME.
+“Shirley Chisholm never saw her achievement as being a ‘first,’” Zinga A. Fraser, assistant professor and director of the Shirley Chisholm Project on Brooklyn Women’s Activism at Brooklyn College, tells TIME.
 “She saw it, in many ways, as the way to create more opportunities for women of color and Black women, specifically, to elected office.”

 As a congresswoman, Chisholm was never the type of politician to sacrifice her ideals in order to advance politically.
 “Her true political genius is the importance of being what she would consider to be ‘unbought and unbossed’ and really not confining herself to engaging in politics that were amenable just for compromise,” Fraser says.
 She sees Chisholm’s bold tactics in the new guard of congressional women of color, sometimes called the “Squad,” who, despite their freshmen status and lack of capital, go head-to-head with established politicians.
 Fraser adds: “When Chisholm emerges during that time period, she creates an atmosphere specifically for young, marginalized people to align themselves against institutions and structures of power.”